000rosiu/stupidfetch/README.md

 # stupidfetch
-Very-minimized neofetch but stupid :-)
-Without colors,without distro logos and installer.
+Like neofetch, but without colors,without distro logos and installer.
+Fix it yourself, too easy to use ...

+#Screenshots
 ![Screenshot](https://i.imgur.com/xKkGR2G.png)

-#

-# Why it's more stupid than neofetch?
+# Why it's stupid?
-Because it is!
+Guess the tool truncated too much, that's why!

 # Installation
 There is no installer, fix it yourself :-)